hannasage/ttrpg/readme.md

 ## Rule Modules

 As mentioned, the engine itself exists to build a Rule Module; that is, a package utilizing the `ttrpg` engine, and existing on npm under the `@ttrpg/` scope!
-Every rule module must export all the [[#Required exports|required exports]] to integrate into the official `ttrpg` client, though the package quality is the responsibility the package maintainer.
+Every rule module must export all the [required exports](#required-exports) to integrate into the official `ttrpg` client, though the package quality is the responsibility the package maintainer.
 The official client will be set up to handle cases where rulesets do not properly configure their exports.

 #### Required exports